JohnAD/gittextdb/README.md

 This is a local filesystem database with the following goals:

- - Git trackable: any git commits should show (via diff or other tools) precisely and predicably what has changed in the database content.
+ - Git trackable: any git commits should show (via diff or other tools) precisely and predictably what has changed in the database content.
  - human readable: even if the database files are NOT meant to be human writable, they should be reasonably human readable.
  - document-oriented: this is not a relational database and must fully